novatel/novatel_oem7_driver/README.md

 To (optionally) set a specific baud rate, e.g. 115200, set **oem7_tty_baud**:=115200
 Ensure that the baud rate of receiver port matches; the driver does ***not*** automatically configure receiver baud rate.
 Setting the baud rate is required for physical RS232 ports.
+Note that baud rate does not need to be used for USB ports.

+For more USB related information, please refer to the [USB Communications documentation]](https://docs.novatel.com/OEM7/Content/Operation/USB_Communications.htm).

 In order to use USB ports, the user you're operating as must be allowed to read/write to the /dev/ttyUSB* ports.
 On Ubuntu Linux, this requires the user be a member of the 'dialout' group.